smartin98/deep-learning-ssh-mapping-JAMES-paper/README.md

 * Code to define, train, and make predictions with the deep learning model described in the manuscript
 * Underlying data for the figures presented in the manuscript
 * A Jupyter Notebook for generating the results figures in the manuscript
+* `.nc` files containing our new SSH maps for the Gulf Stream Extension region

 ## Dependencies